 A camera full of memories, no idea what to do with them

-I wanted to turn them into something.
-Not a photo dump on Instagram but an actual video.
+I wanted to turn them into a travel recap video.
+Not a generic photo dump on Instagram, but an actual cinematic video.
 Something with music, pacing, a feeling.
 Something you'd actually want to watch.

 I watched tutorials.
-Tried three different editors.
-Spent an entire Saturday dragging clips around and at the end of it I had maybe 30 seconds of something that looked fine.
+I tried three different editors, from iMovie to CapCut to Premiere.
+I spent an entire Saturday dragging clips around, and at the end of it, I had maybe 30 seconds of something that looked fine.
 Not good.
 Fine.

-I then went to export the video and got pay walled to even allow me to export it without a watermark, and I wouldn't have minded paying but I didn't want to pay $100 for something I wanted to export a single video from.
 The gap between what I could see in my head and what I could actually make was huge.
-The bottleneck wasn't creative vision, it was the tool.
+The bottleneck wasn't my creative vision; it was the tool.

 "Take these clips from the shrine visit, put them together with some calm music, make it feel peaceful.
 Use that shot of the torii gate as the opener."

 That's it.
 That's all I wanted to say.
-And I wanted a video back.
+And I wanted a finished video back.

 I'm a developer.
 When a tool doesn't exist and the idea won't leave you alone, you build it.

-VideoVenture started as a weekend prototype.
+VideoVenture started as a weekend prototype for a completely automated AI video maker.
 Upload some files, type what you want, see what comes back.
 The first version was rough.
 Really rough.
 But even that janky prototype produced something from my Japan footage that was closer to what I had in my head than anything I'd made in six hours with a traditional editor.

 That was when I knew this was worth pursuing.